in 120 hectares between the Ardèche gorges and Uzès

 A small house

-This self-contained house, spanning approx. 80 m², adjoins the parklands.
-It was completely restored in 2005 and now comprises a fitted kitchen, two bedrooms and a bathroom overlooking the garden with an outside Jacuzzi.
+This house, with independent access, spans approx. 80 m² and adjoins the parklands.
+It was completely restored in 2005 and now comprises a fitted kitchen, two bedrooms and a bathroom with a garden and an outside Jacuzzi.

 The parklands, orangery, swimming pool and a building housing a chain pump